LeoMobileDeveloper/ios-developer-tools/README.md

 - [ios-deploy](https://github.com/ios-control/ios-deploy) Install and debug iPhone apps from the command line, without using Xcode
 - objdump llvm object file dumper
 - [XcodeGen](https://github.com/yonaskolb/XcodeGen) A Swift command line tool for generating your Xcode project
+- [plutil](https://www.theiphonewiki.com/wiki/Plutil) plutil is a program that can convert .plist files between a binary version and an XML version.
+Currently, there are two versions of this utility.

 ## DEBUG